 - The next family receives the $2,400 monthly until debt-free.

 - And the last family receives the $2,400 until we are completely debt-free.

 Pretty simple really.
 I just wanted to be clear.

 We started collectively paying this debt off in June, of this year.
-The order the debt was paid off is in the order of the families listed above.
+We paid down the debt in the order listed above.

-Lastly, we will get rid of Jamie and Alicia’s.
+Lastly, we will get rid of Jamie and Alicia’s debt.

 So you might be saying, “Wow Jamie and Alicia are making out on this deal and the other families are getting hosed!”

 For starters, Jamie and Alicia are working hard doing side work (he is in construction/remodeling) and they are contributing quite a chunk of extra cash above the agreed $800/month.

 Next, by doing this together, we pay our debts off sooner.
 How?
 We are more disciplined to make the financial sacrifice because we’re in this together and accountable. (without this, we’d likely be making the minimum payments)